suigin10/forge-neo-generation-notifier/README_en.md

 ## Features

-* Displays a notification panel in the bottom-right corner
+- Displays a notification panel in the bottom-right corner
-* Provides notification permission and test buttons
+- Provides notification permission and test notification buttons
-* Allows notification sound to be turned ON / OFF
+- Allows notification sound to be turned ON / OFF
-* Shows a browser notification when generation is complete
+- Shows a browser notification when image generation is complete
-* Plays a notification sound when enabled
+- Plays a notification sound when enabled
-* Displays the generation time in the notification
+- Displays the generation time in the notification
-* Shows the elapsed generation time in the panel
+- Shows the elapsed generation time in the panel while generating
-* Detects the generation state using the progress bar and stop button
+- Detects completion using Gradio queue / progress state

 ---